 Delivery goes hand-in-hand with online ordering, considering that one study shows 64% of customers who use apps would opt to get their online order delivered, even if the restaurant were less than a mile away.
 So if you really want your online ordering system to be a success, then you’ll need an efficient delivery infrastructure in place.
-Behind the scenes, this means having the ability to visually group and dispatch drivers, push directions to a driver’s phone, and easily identify/adjust delivery zones.
+Behind the scenes, this means having the ability to visually group orders on a map to efficiently dispatch drivers, push directions to the driver’s phone, and easily create and adjust delivery zones.

 It’s also a good idea to have certain customer-facing delivery features like accurate delivery estimates that account for real-time traffic conditions.
-This helps set customer expectations and avoid the frustrations of online delivery orders being quoted as 25 minutes but actually taking closer to 40 minutes, which tends to be a deal-breaker for most customers.
+This helps set customer expectations and avoid the frustration of online delivery orders that are quoted at 25 minutes but arrive after 40 minutes.
+Late orders tend to be a deal-breaker for most customers.

 “We do a lot of delivery and SpeedLine works great for that.
 I think they do a great job with their dispatch screen and other features, and it just works for us.”

 If you want to take full advantage of your online ordering system, then you need to understand how it is performing and be able to identify areas for improvement.
 The only way to do this is to get real-time data on your online sales, which you can get when using the SpeedLine Remote Order Sales Summary report in SpeedLine Store Manager™.
 This provides a detailed breakdown of your net online sales and the average online order size from all your remote ordering sources, whether that’s through your own website or third-party apps.